FAQ

 Manually import the "smart-contracts" folder from the repository into Remix IDE.

-Once completed, you should be able to resume your progress on the 10-Minute Tutorial.
+Once completed, you should be able to resume your progress on the Quick Start.

 Reminder: Ensure you also extract or unzip the files in step two